 This pork shoulder recipe takes a lot of time in the oven, but little time from the cook.
 It’s a bit like pulled pork dressed up for company and is perfect for winter gatherings.–Melissa Pasanen with Rick Gencarelli

-LC Leftovers In Disguise Note
+LC Some Love For Leftovers Note

-- 3 1/2 to 4 pound boneless pork shoulder (Boston butt) roast, tied*
+- One (3 1/2-to 4-pound) boneless pork shoulder (Boston butt) roast tied*

-- 1 large orange, preferably navel or other seedless variety
+- 1 large orange preferably navel or other seedless variety

 - 1 tablespoon whole fennel seeds